matthewmcnew/kpdemo/README.md

     - `count`: The number of initial build service image configurations to create.

-    >  Warning: The registrtry configured in pbdemo populate must be publicly readable by build service
+    >  Warning: The registry configured in pbdemo populate must be publicly readable by build service

 1. Navigate to the Web UI in your browser to see build service build all the images created in step #3.